Dallas Department of Labor OWCP Doctors: Hand & Wrist Injuries

 - Know your work environment.
 Do you know all of the pinch points, hot areas, and dangers of where you complete your tasks?
 Being familiar with your work area and being able to predict where and how accidents happen is key to prevention.

 - Give your hands a break.
-Simply taking breaks and flexing/stretching your hands can help prevent all types of hand injuries, especially overuse injuries.
+Simply taking breaks and flexing/stretching your hands can help prevent all types of hand injuries, especially overuse ones.
 Also be sure to keep your hands warm so that they are supple and not prone to sprains and strains.

-At Work Injury MD, our physical therapists can talk to you more about how to prevent hand injuries through rest, exercise, stretching, and awareness.
+Our Dallas Department of Labor OWCP doctors can talk to you more about how to prevent hand injuries through rest, exercise, stretching, and awareness.

 Hand & Wrist Injury Treatments At Work Injury MD Clinic

-At Work Injury MD, we specialize in helping those who have been injured at work get help, from finding the right diagnosis to finding the right treatment and educating our patients.
+Dallas Department of Labor OWCP doctors specialize in helping those who have been injured at work get help, from finding the right diagnosis to finding the right treatment and educating our patients.
 We are a full-service clinic that offers pain management, injections, prescriptions, physical therapy, and surgery.